A portfolio of original visual artwork is a requirement for admission to all programs.

 - Process Work – (Optional) Artwork should demonstrate problem-solving, clarity of process and depth of research as proven by the notebook or sketchbook submission.
 Examples of media for process work may include images, videos, or models of sketchbook work and/or creative research or documentation.

-- Statement of Intent – Include a written statement or in-person ‘interview’ for those attending Portfolio Review events which will provide us with an understanding of you as an artist and how your goals fit with our programs and culture at AUArts.
-See below.
+- Statement of Intent – Include a written statement in a formal essay or cover letter format providing us with an understanding of you as an artist and how your goals fit with our programs and culture at AUArts.
+See below for more details.

 Statement of Intent

 In addition to the portfolio, applicants must submit a “Statement of Intent”.
 The written statement should define why an applicant will thrive at AUArts.
-The statement should be no longer than 500 words total and address the following:
+The statement should be between 300 - 500 words in an essay or cover letter format addressing the following:

 - Why do you want to go to art school and earn a degree?